 Over the years I have called London a lot of deserved names.
 Tempestuous, stunning, old, demanding, fantastic, incorrigible, sassy, boring (which was unfair of me), mischievous, inscrutable, over-the-top, busy, magical and usually wonderfully ridiculous.

-So, I though I'd share a few of the small ways that have made my life easier and that I recommend to every one who moves here.
+So, I thought I’d share a few of the small ways that have made my life as an expat in London easier – ones that I recommend to everyone who moves here.

 1. Make a bucket list or goal list